As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 Sweet & salty, naturally buttery homemade spread.
 You’re just 4 ingredients and a few minutes away from enjoying your new favorite homemade nut butter!

 Apparently, I’m all about the salted treats right now.
 Did you see my salted caramel stuffed snickerdoodles from a couple days ago?
 Yeah, salty-sweet is the theme of this week.

-I was feeling it was time for another homemade nut butter, and then I got a Snapchat [[add me! freshaprilflours]] from Matt of a nut butter he’d found that listed cashews, peanuts, and honey as the ingredients and asked if I would make it.
+I was feeling it was time for another homemade nut butter, and then I got a Snapchat from my husband of a nut butter he’d found that listed cashews, peanuts, and honey as the ingredients and asked if I would make it.

 I’m not kidding when I say we have homemade and store bought nut butters in our cabinets at all times.
 Of the 3 shelves in our snack cabinet, almost an entire one is filled with nuts, nut butters, and rice cakes (to spread all of that goodness on, duh).

 I don’t normally need a reason to make a new nut butter, so any time anyone throws that suggestion at me, I’m usually on it pretty quickly (here’s where you make some suggestions for nut butter flavors you’d like to see!).

 I grabbed some of the dry roasted, unsalted peanuts and raw cashews in our stash, my big jar of honey, and I got to work.

 The time it takes to turn these nuts + honey into nut butter is not that long at all.
 It took my food processor about 12 minutes to get to the consistency I was looking for, but if I’ve learned anything about making nut butters at home and hearing feedback from my readers, it’s that not all food processors and nuts are created equal.
 I